 Do you only where vintage clothes?
 No, but the bulk of the pieces in my wardrobe – from stockings to coats – are vintage, reproduction, or vintage appropriate.
 I’m not opposed to fashions from other eras and styles, and certainly own a few modern pieces, too.
 The guiding characteristic for any just about any piece to endear itself to me, no matter when it was made, is for it to be feminine in style, cut, and/or colour.
 I’m a massive girly-girl, and make no bones about that fact.

-I shop for vintage reproduction styles from a number of sources, including (but not limited to) Freddies of Pinewood, Heyday Vintage, and Big Beautiful Barbara Brown.
+I shop for vintage reproduction and vintage inspired styles from a number of sources, including (but not limited to) Freddies of Pinewood, Heyday Vintage, Hell Bunny, Voodoo Vixen, and Blue Velvet Vintage.

-I buy my vintage appropriate pieces at all kinds of places, from online retailers to thrift stores (great place to find lovely cardigans for a steal!), department stores to charming little boutiques.
+I buy my vintage appropriate pieces at all kinds of places, from online retailers to thrift stores (they'e a great place to find lovely cardigans for a steal!), department stores to charming little boutiques.
 I always keep my eyes peeled no matter where I am for pieces that have that distinctly vintage look and which I think would work well in my wardrobe.

-If you're looking for more information about sourcing vintage appropriate clothes, be sure to read my Beginner's Guide to Buying and Wearing Vintage Appropriate Clothes.
+If you're looking for more information about sourcing vintage appropriate clothes, be sure to read my Beginner's Guide to Buying and Wearing Vintage Appropriate Clothes as well as Where to Source Great Vintage Appropriate Clothes in Canada.

 Do you think that anyone can wear vintage?
 Beyond a shadow of a doubt, yes.
 I think that there is a vintage era (or eras) for everyone and that anybody who wants to can definitely wear vintage clothing.